JB14forever/JB-Data-Explorer/README.md

 ```

 Every file has a short comment block at the top explaining what it's for,
-and functions are commented as they go, so someone who doesn't code
+and functions are commented as they go, to enhance the code readability.
-should still be able to follow along stage by stage.

 ---